 Emergency Information/School Closings:

-Parents are always welcome to visit their child at SCOPE and to participate in special events and activities.
-To facilitate our shared commitment to the well0being of your child, we encourage continuous communication between you and the child care staff at mutually convenient times.
+Parents/Guardians are always welcome to visit their child at SCOPE and to participate in special events and activities.
+To facilitate our shared commitment to the well being of your child, we encourage continuous communication between you and the child care staff at mutually convenient times.

 - Immediately notify SCOPE of updated phone numbers, home address, work place, authorized pick-ups, custody arrangements, health issues or any other changes.